top of page

 • 1 tbsp of olive oil

-• 1/4-1/2 cup of cashews* (no nuts substitute in Pro Tips)
+• 1/4-1/2 cup of cashews* (No on nuts? substitutions in Pro Tips)

 Preparation: